...And the Woman Clothed with the Sun: Critical reviews

 Molly Eichel of The A.V.
-Club gave the episode an "A-" and wrote, "Hannibal may be behind glass, separated from Will, but they're still a family, whether Will wants them to be or not.
+Club gave the episode an "A−" and wrote, "Hannibal may be behind glass, separated from Will, but they're still a family, whether Will wants them to be or not.
 That's the narrative that Hannibal pushes throughout their initial meetings about the murders committed by Francis Dolarhyde."

 Alan Sepinwall of HitFix wrote, "That Dolarhyde has the ability to make an unmonitored phone call to Hannibal seems a bit of a stretch, but communication between the two is a part of the original story, and another way to make Hannibal seem vital even while he's behind ventilated glass."
-Mark Rozeman of Paste gave the episode a 8.9 out of 10 and wrote, "After last week's plot-heavy opener, 'And the Woman Clothed with the Sun...' spends much of its time eschewing eye-popping set pieces in favor of slowly pushing forward character.
+Mark Rozeman of Paste gave the episode an 8.9 out of 10 and wrote, "After last week's plot-heavy opener, 'And the Woman Clothed with the Sun...' spends much of its time eschewing eye-popping set pieces in favor of slowly pushing forward character.
 In fact, other than Dolarhyde meeting Reba, not a whole lot of particular note really happens in this installment.
 And while this does make for some lapses in momentum, it also helps lay foundation for the craziness that is sure to follow."
 Jeff Stone of IndieWire gave the episode a "B" and wrote, "The episode concludes with Dolarhyde successfully contacting Hannibal by phone, by pretending to be his lawyer.
 One might think it would be a little tougher to get Hannibal on the phone like that when one has a notably speech impediment and growls and hisses like a dragon man, but then I don't run a psychiatric hospital, so what do I know?"

 Brian Moylan of The Guardian wrote, "Strangely enough, Hannibal is all about family, even when that family isn't Will and Hannibal's sexless same-sex marriage or someone going around gurgling about a 'Verger baby'.
 This episode especially was about everyone imagining their own special version of what a family should be, and that always leads to complications in their own lives."
 Keith Staskiewicz of Entertainment Weekly wrote, "Hannibal clearly can't prevent himself from sticking his fingers in Will's brain and poking around.
-He chastises Jack for involving Will in the case, but Jack has known Hannibal long enough and well enough to know that if you put the chess pieces down in front of him, he can’t help but play.
+He chastises Jack for involving Will in the case, but Jack has known Hannibal long enough and well enough to know that if you put the chess pieces down in front of him, he can't help but play.
 Even if he's a super-genius whose schemes have more layers than a millefeuille, the scorpion is still a scorpion and cannot fight his nature."
 Chuck Bowen of Slant Magazine wrote, "Bryan Fuller's Hannibal operates as a full-tilt relationship melodrama this week.
 The actual hunt for Francis Dolarhyde, a.k.a. the Tooth Fairy, a.k.a.
 Red Dragon, takes an emotional backseat to a variety of couples who're sorting through almost comically elaborate assemblies of skeletons in the closet.
 As with nearly every other episode of this series, 'And the Woman Clothed with the Sun' is composed of alternating duets of escalating intensity."